openeuler-mirror/rust_shyper/README.md

 ## Introduction

 **Rust-Shyper** is an embedded type-1 hypervisor built with Rust, which has both high performance and high reliability.
+Designed for embedded platform, Rust-Shyper provides a small TCB and ensures isolation between different VMs.
+Furthermore, it can offer differentiated services for VMs such that the real-time performance of critical VMs are guaranteed.
 We have proposed low overhead VM migration and hypervisor live-update mechanisms to enable Rust-Shyper to tolerate hardware faults at runtime and dynamically fix hypervisor bugs.

-Rust-Shyper can offer strong isolation between VMs and provides differentiated services for mixed-criticality systems.
-Rust-Shyper offers differentiated services for different VMs.
-Memory is statically assigned using 2-stage translation; virtual interrupts are managed by hypervisor through GIC; for device models, emulated devices, virtio devices and pass-through devices are offered; and it implements vCPU scheduling for shared physical CPU cores.
-For real-time virtualization, we apply GIC partial pass-though (GPPT) to minimize interrupt latency in virtualized environments.
-For critical VMs, physical CPUs are assigned to vCPU 1-1 to guarantee the real-time performance.
+Rust-Shyper was developed by the OS research team of the School of Computer Science and Engineering(SCSE), Beihang University(BUAA) with a funding of Huawei Technologies Co.,Ltd.

 ## Supported Platforms